 Health and Physical Education is located in the Sports Center adjacent to the 10-court tennis complex and general parking lot.
 The fully equipped Sports Center features four classrooms, a fitness center, a human performance lab, athletic training facilities, locker rooms, a jogging track, offices, and the Alumni Arena (seating 3000).
 The varsity baseball field, varsity softball field and intramural and recreation fields are located next to the Sports Center.

 The department also uses the Aquatic and Recreation Center for aerobic, aquatic, dance and team sports classes.

 Course of Study

-All health and physical education majors must complete 60 semester hours in their major field of study track one and 58 semester hours in their major field of study track two.
-The total semester hour requirement for a baccalaureate degree is 123 semester hours in track one and 121 semester hours in track two.
+All health and physical education majors must complete 60 semester hours in their major field of study.
+The total semester hour requirement for a baccalaureate degree is 123 semester hours.